MV Otaki (1952): Victoria Cross

 Otaki carried the Victoria Cross awarded to Archibald Bisset Smith displayed in the officers dining saloon.
 Smith had been captain of the New Zealand Shipping Company's second Otaki, built in 1908 by William Denny and Brothers, Dumbarton, on the Clyde.
 This Otaki was intercepted and sunk in the Atlantic on 10 March 1917 by the German merchant raider SMS Möwe during the First World War.
 The Otaki put up a strong fight before being sunk, with Smith posthumously awarded the Victoria Cross.
 The medal was carried on each succeeding ship of the company named Otaki.

 Career

 In 1967 Otaki was owned by Federal Steam Navigation Company Ltd, London, then in 1973 Peninsular and Oriental Steam Navigation Company, London.

 In 1975 she was sold to the Roussos brothers of Cyprus, who passed her to World Sea Shipping Company Limited of Limassol.
 She sailed under the Cypriot flag as the Mahmout.
 But whilst refitting for her new owners at Perama Greece, she caught fire and was laid up as a constructive total loss.
 She was sold on and renamed the Natalia in 1979.
-Her only voyage was to be towed to Izmir, Turkey, where she arrived on 25 February 1984.
+Her only voyage was to be towed to İzmir, Turkey, where she arrived on 25 February 1984.
 She was scrapped by Ticaret Ve Gemi Bozmacilar.